idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 **The antidote** - A review of process is essential to ensure it's still getting the maximum value with minimum cost.

-**Toxic process** - Bad process will disenfranchise ownership and stifling passion.
+**Toxic process** - Bad process will disenfranchise ownership and stifle passion.
 It'll slow down things that can be fast.
-There is nothing more powerful then a motivated engineer, don’t let process take that away.
+There is nothing more powerful than a motivated engineer, don’t let process take that away.

 ### On Change